 Sam watched the vamp with the IV step around him and the larger needle tip slipped under his skin at the crook of his elbow and another atop his hand.

-Sam groaned as he felt it under his skin and then a strange tug and he watched, drugged upto his eyeballs as bright red blood travelled through the wires to the bags hung above him.
+Sam groaned as he felt it under his skin and then a strange tugging sensation and he watched, drugged up to his eyeballs as bright red blood travelled through the wires to the bags hung above him.